 This is what we've all been waiting for - a chance to step foot on the Great White Continent!
-Over the next 4 days we will navigate southwards, making stops in the South Shetland Islands then through the Bransfield Strait and onto the Antarctic Peninsula.
-Our goal is to attempt two excursions per day, but our itinerary and daily schedule will be based on the local weather and ice conditions that we encounter as we navigate through these parts.
+Over the following days, we will navigate southwards making stops in the South Shetland Islands then through the Bransfield Strait and to the Antarctic Peninsula.
+Our goal is to attempt two excursions per day, while we navigate through the area, but our itinerary and daily schedule will be based on the local weather and ice conditions that we encounter.